Nelis1982/SLAE/README.md

 # SLAE
 Code for SLA32.
-Compile.sh is updated and user for assemblig, linking and compiling.
+Compile.sh is updated and used for assembling, linking and compiling.